sarahsakordaniels/vital-trend-fe/README.md

 This application will eventually implement charts for the user to easier visualize patient improvement or decline based on different vital signs.
 As a visual learner myself, a lot of numbers can begin to bleed together aftere a long shift.
 Charts and other forms of data visualiztion will help keep clinicians on top of patient progress and promote patient safety.

 # Installation
-1. Begin by cloning and following the directions for the backend... coming soon :)
+1. Begin by cloning and install the backend [here.](https://github.com/sarahsakordaniels/vital-trend-be)

 2. After cloning the frontend repo, run npm install to install any dependencies.